Guest blog by Jill O'Gorman, professional designer

 Buying used instead of new can be a great way to make a difference.
 ReStore has a wide variety of furniture, building, and home improvement products that can give your home a fresh new look.

 ReStore can also be an excellent resource for your next DIY project!
 Take a look at this distressed-look dresser and learn how to do it yourself here.

 Another useful resource is the Hennepin County Zero-Waste Guide, which includes tips and tricks on how to determine which items you own are recyclable or compostable, how to store food so it stays fresh longer, and how to dispose of hazardous wastes.

 Donating your used items to ReStore is another alternative to throwing your products in the trash.
 You’ll not only be helping the environment, but you’ll also be helping someone else find a unique item to make their house a home.

 Reducing your impact on the environment doesn’t have to be costly or time-consuming.
 Sometimes it can be as simple as changing how you dispose of things or how you shop.
 Next time you think about buying something new, ask yourself if you really need it, and if you do, if you can buy it used.
 You might just find something special.

 You can drop off your items at one of our store locations, or request a pickup via our online scheduling tool.
-If you request a pick up, please consider filling out our donor satisfaction survey that will be emailed to you after your donation has been secured by our team.
+You can schedule a free pickup or chose priority pickup for a fee (items will be picked up within 48 hours).
+If you request a pickup, please fill out the donor satisfaction survey that will be emailed to you after your donation has been secured by our team.
 It's how we make improvements to provide a wonderful experience for all of our generous donors!